SOCCER PLAYER

 Icon of person Kyoga Nakamura

 Kyoga Nakamura (仲村 京雅, Nakamura Kyōga; born 25 April 1996) is a professional footballer who plays as a midfielder for Thai League 1 club Bangkok United.
-Born in Japan, where he was a youth international, he moved to Singapore in 2019 and has represented Singapore at international level since 2024.
+Born in Japan, he plays for the Singapore national team.
 Read more on Wikipedia

 Memorability Metrics